openproblems-bio/openproblems/openproblems/tasks/_cell_cell_communication/README.md

 assigned to the positive class.

-* **AUPRC**: a single number _[0-1]_ that summarizes the area under the curve where x is the recall and y is the precision
+* **AUPRC**: a single number _[0-1]_ that summarizes the area under the curve where x is the recall and y is the precision.

 ## API